coolbeet/CBStoreHouseRefreshControl/README.md

 ![screenshot1] (https://s3.amazonaws.com/suyu.test/CBStoreHouseRefreshControl1.gif)

-You can use any shape through a `plist` file, like this one which is my [company](http://akta.com/)'s logo:
+You can use any shape through a `plist` file, like this one:

 ![screenshot2] (https://s3.amazonaws.com/suyu.test/CBStoreHouseRefreshControl2.gif)